JeeErn/Decentralised_Prediction_Market/README.md

 Alice Rep Score = 0.9
 Bob Rep Score = 0.5
 ```
 Intuitively, this means that Alice is more credible than Bob.
+Let's now look at the following scenario where there is one Topic with 2 options: Option A and Option B.

 ``` math
 Option A Win Score = 100